National trade hub

 • Document everything photographically before any demolition; insurance carriers require pre-removal proof.

-Top 10 verified water/fire/mold restoration contractors statewide
+Top 10 verified water/fire/mold restoration contractors in Ohio

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse water/fire/mold restoration by state” above.

 1. 1.
 Integrated RestorationCleveland, OH80